tverdoetelo/Portfolio/COVID Portfolio Project - Data Exploration/README_projekt01_SQL.md

 ### COVID Data Exploration

 **The main idea:**
->find the most important numbers and trends during COVID pandemy.
+>To find the most important numbers and trends during COVID pandemia.

 **Tasks:**
 >Selection of required data for analysis